 Locate the Regulator in the packaging.
 The regulator may have either a hose barb connection, or a threaded connection.
 If the regulator supplied has a hose barb, make sure the hose barb fitting is tight on the regulator.
 Connect the regulator tubing to the regulator.
 Tighten with a 3/4" (19mm) wrench.
 If it is a threaded connection, use two 3/4" (19mm) wrenches to hold both the regulator and the tubing connection at the same time.
-Hold counter pressure on the regulator connect or while tightening the hose fitting to prevent damage to the regulator, connect the other end of the tubing to the 5/8" CGA fitting on the unit.
-Hold the fitting on the unit with one 3/4" (19mm) wrench.
+Hold counter pressure on the regulator connector while tightening the hose fitting to prevent damage to the regulator and to ensure maximum sealing.
+After connecting the tubing to the regulator, connect the other end of the tubing to the 5/8" CGA fitting on the unit.
+Hold the fitting on the unit with one 3/4" (19mm) wrench firmly while tightening the hose fitting with another 3/4"(19mm) wrench.